THE Department of Agriculture and Food is reminding people to act now to prevent a build-up of stable fly in summer.

-“Also make sure any surplus vegetable produce is collected weekly, sprayed with an insecticide prior to covering with at least half a metre of soil.”
+“Also make sure any surplus vegetable produce is collected weekly and sprayed with an insecticide prior to covering with at least half a metre of soil.”

-He said if stable fly larvae were found in hay residue, spray with pesticide and leave as with vegetable material.
+He said that if stable fly larvae were found in hay residue to spray with pesticide and leave as with the vegetable material.

 Biological and cultural treatments or stable fly traps can also be used.

 For more information, visit www.agric.wa.gov.au.